genomicsclass/leanpub/manuscript/factor_analysis_exercises.md

 A>
 A>
 A>
 A>3.
-Define
+Define:
 A>
 A>
     ```r
     y = geneExpression - rowMeans(geneExpression)
     ```
 A>
 A>    Compute and plot an image of the correlation for each sample.
 Make two image plots of these correlations.
 In the first one, plot the correlation as image.
-In the second, order the samples by date and then plot the an image of the correlation.
+In the second, order the samples by date and then plot an image of the correlation.
 The only difference in these plots is the order in which the samples are plotted.
 A>
-A>    Based on these plots, which of the following you would say is true:
+A>    Based on these plots, which of the following you would say is true?
+A>
-A>    - A) The samples appear to be completely independent of each other A>    - B) Sex seems to be creating structures as evidenced by the two cluster of highly correlated samples A>    - C) There appear to be only two factors completely driven by month A>    - D) The fact the in the plot ordered by month we see two groups mainly driven by month and within these, we subgroups driven by date seems to suggest date more than month per se are the hidden factors
+A>    - A) The samples appear to be completely independent of each other.
+A>    - B) Sex seems to be creating structures as evidenced by the two cluster of highly correlated samples.
+A>    - C) There appear to be only two factors completely driven by month.
+A>    - D) The fact that in the plot ordered by month we see two groups mainly driven by month, and, within these, we see subgroups driven by date seems to suggest date more than month per se are the hidden factors.
 A>
 A>
 A>